 3. Aquaria KLCC – Kuala Lumpur:

-The aquaria is arranged in the journey starting from land, to the rivers, to the rainforests, to the coral reefs and finally into the deep sea.
+The aquaria are arranged in the journey starting from land, to the rivers, to the rainforests, to the coral reefs and finally into the deep sea.
 Aquaria KLCC is equipped with interactive kiosks on fish and turtle conservation.
-Just outside the aquaria there’s a huge food court with multiple choices of food.
+Just outside the aquaria, there’s a huge food court with multiple choices of food.

 4. Legoland Malaysia Resort – Johor: